xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

 .. literalinclude:: app_ethernet_demo/src/demo.xc
    :start-after: //::mainloop
    :end-before: //::

+Here we can see the filtering that needs to be done for the LITE configuration.

 When the packet is received it may be an ARP or IP packet since both get past our filter.
 First we check if it is an ARP packet, if so then